jasonbayton/rhino_content/support/find-imei-serial.md

 ---
-title: Locate the IMEI & serial of your Rhino device
+title: Locate the IMEI & serial of your RHINO device
 subtitle: ''
 featuredImage: ''
 featured: 'false'